Number of people sleeping rough in England rises for first time since 2017

 He urged the Government to take “urgent action to keep homelessness services open” by increasing funding in line with inflation.

-The Government said rough sleeping has increased in every region of England compared to the previous year, with the biggest rise in London which went up by more than a third (34%).
+Rough sleeping has increased in every region of England year-on-year, with the biggest rise in London (34%).

-There were 858 people in 2022 estimated to be sleeping rough in the capital on a single night compared to 640 people in 2021, an increase of 218 people.
+There were 858 people in 2022 estimated to be sleeping rough in the capital on a single night compared with 640 people in 2021, an increase of 218 people.

-Almost half (47%) of all people sleeping rough on a single night in autumn are in London and the South East, the Government said.
+Almost half (47%) of all people sleeping rough on a single night in autumn are in London and the South East.

 Mayor of London Sadiq Khan described the rise in people sleeping rough on London’s streets as “extremely alarming and further evidence of the devastating fallout from the cost-of-living crisis”.